nicolashahn/nicolashahn.github.io/_drafts/set-solver.md

 ![diffimg]({{site.url}}/images/set-solver/diff_card.jpg?style=centered)

-*Diff image made from two images of the same card.
-Slight misalignment can cause large `diff` values.*
+*<center>Diff image made from two images of the same card.
+Brighter pixels are where the images differ.
+Slight misalignment as seen here can cause large diff scores.</center>*

 Looks like we'll have to be a bit more sophisticated.
 I decided I would try to classify each attribute separately, and assemble the results to get the final card classification.

 ## Color

 An idea I had for this was to distill the average color of a card's shape(s) into one RGB value, and compare it against the averages of labeled cards.
-A friend showed me [an article](https://mzucker.github.io/2016/09/20/noteshrink.html){:target="_blank"} on [Noteshrink](https://github.com/mzucker/noteshrink){:target="_blank"} with code for doing exactly that.
+A [friend](https://github.com/okayzed) showed me [an article](https://mzucker.github.io/2016/09/20/noteshrink.html){:target="_blank"} on [Noteshrink](https://github.com/mzucker/noteshrink){:target="_blank"} with code for doing exactly that.
 Broadly, the way it works is: given a number of colors `n`, reduce the bit depth of each pixel's color information until all the pixel's color values fit in `n` buckets.
 Doing so pushes hues that are close to each other in 3-dimensional RGB space towards a single value.
 So for example, using this image:

 ![diffimg]({{site.url}}/images/set-solver/purple-triple-solid-diamond.jpg?style=centered)